If you don’t admit that there is an area of your relationship that is calling out for attention, then you won’t take action.

 Why take action when there isn’t an issue in the first place?

 Well look around.
 How’s it going?
-Do you wish you fight less and had sex and fun more?
+Do you wish you have few fights, have better sex, and more fun?

 You’ve likely heard this saying before…